 A study found in the U.S. National Library of Medicine found that around 20 percent of those who experienced head trauma at work still had symptoms three months after the accident.
 Such results will affect their ability to perform their work and could even disrupt their quality of life.
 Perhaps more troubling was that 60 percent of those injured still had symptoms upon returning to work, which could increase the likelihood of experiencing another accident or causing someone else to have an accident.

 No workplace will ever be 100 percent safe – but that doesn't mean employers shouldn't be doing all they can to implement strong safety guidelines, provide proper training and equip their staff with the right gear.
-For instance, wearing the correct footwear for the job can decrease the likelihood of slip-and-fall accidents.
+For instance, wearing the correct footwear for the job can increase the likelihood of reducing slips, trips and falls in the workplace.
 Safety shoes with slip-resistant soles can help prevent accidents on slippery floors.
 Those who work in the foodservice, health care, automotive or industrial fields should certainly consider wearing safety shoes.
-These, along with a solid preventative safety training course could protect workers from the trauma of a head injury.
+These, along with a solid preventative safety training course could protect workers in avoiding slips, trips and falls in the workplace that result in the trauma of a head injury.